 Types of soundproof flooring materials available

 - Carpet itself isn’t necessarily soundproof, but a thick shag carpet will do wonders for noise levels.
-Thicker is better, but for truly soundproof carpet, you’ll want to combine it with soundproof underlay.
+Thicker is better, but for a truly soundproof carpet, you’ll want to combine it with soundproof underlay.

 - Soundproof carpet underlay.
 All but the cheapest carpet underlay will do something to reduce noise levels, but there are also plenty of soundproof versions available.